 Shortly after this first mechanical glitch, the transmission started acting up, missing gears and generally causing headaches and grief.
 I had the transmission rebuilt, but right after that work was done I experienced a heartbreaker of a blow up when I was going through the gears and suddenly the entire gearbox just completely lunched.
 I could feel the metal grinding and grating

-between my feet... what a sad m
+between my feet... what a sad moment.

 There were short periods where the bike would run fine, and tease me with the fun factor of slamming through whatever bumps might be on the track.
 I had some fun races on the bike, including racing at a cool track at Mt.
 Carmel Utah (shown).
 But the motor never ran well, and the bike was never fast.
 I have had some bikes that were just naturally good running and some that were faster than others of the same model and year, but I would say that this one was not happy from the start.
 Probably had something to do with the maiden voyage and that chain suck incident.